TACC/Lmod/docs/source/135_module_spider.rst

     module-whatis "Description: Autoconf, automake, libtool"

-If your output of *module spider* doesn't have a description, please ask your site to consider adding the an appropriate whatis line in your modulefiles.
+If your output of *module spider* doesn't have a description, please ask your site to consider adding an appropriate whatis line in your modulefiles.

 Level 1: module spider name1 name2 ...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can get more detail about particular modules by adding one or more
+You can get more details about particular modules by adding one or more
 names to the command to get a level 1 command.
 For example::

    $ module spider hdf5